The Planters' Guild · A Pillar of the Guild

 How to use this hub

 Bookmark the page or follow The Window Box newsletter to know when entries begin.
-If you're scanning to identify a pollinator you spotted in the garden, work the visual: small short-tongued flies and bees on flat composite flowers up top; long-tongued butterflies and the hummingbird on tubular flowers near the bottom of the shelf.
-The morphological ordering predicts what flowers each creature prefers, which is the editorial argument the pillar will spend twelve entries making.
+Scanning to identify a pollinator you spotted?
+Work the visual: small short-tongued flies and bees on flat composite flowers up top; long-tongued butterflies and the hummingbird on tubular flowers near the bottom of the shelf.
+The morphological ordering predicts what flowers each creature prefers — the editorial argument the pillar will spend twelve entries making.